AnIdiotsGuide/guidebot/README.md

 Once finished:

-- In the folder from where you ran the git command, run `cd discordjs-bot-handler` and then run `npm install`
+- In the folder from where you ran the git command, run `cd guidebot` and then run `npm install`
 - Rename `config.json.example` to `config.json`
 - Edit `config.json` and enter your token and other details as indicated.
 It should look like this afterwards: